carljm/django-testing-slides/views/50_guideline.md

 * Write system tests for your views.

+* Write Selenium tests for Ajax, other JS/server interactions.

 * Write unit tests for everything else (not strict).

 * Test each case (code branch) where it occurs.